xformation/dxbook/README.md

 # **Xformation -- Multi cloud container orchestration and continuous delivery platform.**

-Using xformation platform , customers can use it to go to any cloud , create container clusters, develop and deploy micro service / bigdata / IOT applications seamlessly and manage operation with our automation bots.The xformation platform accelerate   Digital Transformation journey.
+Using xformation platform , customers can go to any cloud , create container clusters, develop and deploy micro service / bigdata / IOT applications seamlessly and manage operations with existing automation bots.The xformation platform accelerate   Digital Transformation journey.
 As every business today need to address volume / velocity challenges , so it also must evolve to stay ahead of demand.

 ![](/assets/it-evolve.png)